uniwebcms/app-components-template/README.md

 ## How to create a new Component Collection

-1. Create a folder under `src` with the name of the new **component collection**. e.g. `src/MarketingClassic`.
+1. Create a folder under `src` with the name of the new **component collection**. e.g. `src/AltComponents`.

 2. Create a `index.js` file and export all necessary components that the app may need in that file.
-For example, [src/MarketingClassic/index.js](./src/MarketingClassic/index.js)
+For example, [src/AltComponents/index.js](./src/AltComponents/index.js)

-3. If your components are built with Tailwind css, place the `tailwind.config.js` file under the root folder of the target remote.
-For example, [src/MarketingClassic/tailwind.config.js](./src/MarketingClassic/tailwind.config.js).
-Import the default Tailwind css file in `index.js`.
-For example, [src/MarketingClassic/index.css](./src/MarketingClassic/index.css)
+3. Set `TARGET_COLLECTION=AltComponents` in `.env` (for prod), `.env.dev` (for dev), or in your Cloudflare project.

 ## Choosing between Tailwind and Twind for component CSS

 [Tailwind](https://tailwindcss.com/) is a CSS framework based on atomic utility classes.
 Tailwind classes are found and defined at build time and distributed as standard CSS.
 In contrast, [Twind](https://twind.dev/) is a tailwind-in-js CSS framework that defines the Tailwind utility classes at runtime when they are needed.

-Uniweb components support both approaches when building a component collection for Uniweb-made websites.
-However, when building App components for a Uniweb instance, the only valid option is Twind.
+Uniweb components support both approaches when building a component collection.
+However, when building App components for a Uniweb instance, the only valid option at this time is to use Twind.